-• Driving a vehicle with the head restraints removed or improperly adjusted could cause serious injury or death in the event of a collision.
-The head restraints should always be checked prior to operating the vehicle and never adjusted while the vehicle is in motion.
-Always adjust the head restraints when the vehicle is in PARK.
+Driving a vehicle with the head restraints removed or improperly adjusted could cause serious injury or death in the event of a collision.
+The head restraints should be checked prior to operating the vehicle and never adjusted while the vehicle is in motion.